maialenz/WetPaws/README.md

 The website will be responsive and accessible on all devices with Mobile first implementation on mind.
 The website will be visually enjoyable and easy to navigate, with all the information the user needs clearly represented.
-It will be aimed for people who wants answers fast and hasle free.
+It will be aimed for people who wants fast solutions and hasle free.

 ---